nicolasduminil/s2i-payara6-micro/README.md

 # s2i-payara6-micro

-This an OpenShift custom container image for Payara Micro 6.2022.1 to be used with the S2I (Source to Image) utility.
+This an OpenShift application container image for Payara Micro 6.2022.1 to be used with the S2I (Source to Image) utility.

 ## Getting Started